ChengszuPeng/my-project/README.md

 These variables will be incorporated into predictive models that will project long outages.

-## Step 2: Data Cleaning and Exploratory Data Analysis
+## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning

-Before performing the analysis, several data cleaning steps were taken.
+Before starting the analysis, there are couple data cleaning steps were taken.
 Missing values were handled appropriately and important columns such as `OUTAGE.DURATION.HOURS` and `CUSTOMERS.AFFECTED` were converted to numeric formats.
 Additionally, outage duration was computed from outage start and